 Product Sequencing should be done with the utmost planning and proper strategy by seasoned analysts.
 A lot of data needs to be analyzed on a regular basis to understand which product is to be placed where in the sequence, for example :

 - Items Sold – The number of items sold.

-- Average Item Price – The average price of all the items are sold.
+- Average Item Price – The average price of all the items sold.

 - Items Added – The number of items that were placed in a shopping cart.
 Adding items to a cart does not necessarily mean that the items were purchased.

-- Product Views – The average number of product views per items sold.
+- Product Views – The average number of product views per item sold.

-- Product Views – The total number of times that the product details page for this product were viewed.
+- Product Views – The total number of times that the product details page for this product was viewed.

 - Item Abandonment Rate – The ratio of the number of items that were abandoned to the number of items that were placed in a shopping cart.

-- Age by day – The number of days that the product has been available on the store.
+- Age by day – The number of days that the product has been available in the store.

-- Office price – The price of the product on the store.
+- Office price – The price of the product in the store.

-- Inventory on Hand – The quantity of items that are stored and available in all of the store’s fulfilment centres.
+- Inventory on Hand – The number of items that are stored and available in all of the store’s fulfillment centers.

 - Margin – Margin is calculated as (average item price – product cost) / average item price, expressed as a percentage.